What is autism?

 Currently, there is no medical test for autism.
 Instead, specially trained doctors and psychologists use behavioral evaluations specific for autism.
 One autism-specific evaluation is a questionnaire called the Modified Checklist of Autism in Toddlers, or M-CHAT.

 These questions are designed to elicit answers that help doctors decide whether a child should be further evaluated by a specialist, such as a developmental pediatrician, neurologist, psychiatrist or psychologist.
+This multi-disciplinary approach to a diagnostic assessment ensures that parents can learn as much as possible about their children’s individual strengths and weaknesses related to autism.

 Specialists may also use comprehensive screening tests to assess and evaluate a child’s physical and cognitive development.